 Developer info

-This page contains some more details information about the baseband hardware and software.
+This page contains some more detailed information about the baseband hardware and software.

 Digital processing